sfchng/Quantum_Robust_Fitting/README.md

 ## 👩‍💻 Citation ##
 This code is for non-commercial use.
-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper:

  ```
   @inproceedings{chin2020quantum,